zaneGittins/bifract/docs/getting-started/kubernetes.md

     ch0r0 & ch0r1 & ch1r0 & ch1r1 --> keeper
 ```

-Traffic flow is enforced by NetworkPolicies: only Caddy accepts external traffic, only Caddy can reach Bifract, only Bifract can reach the databases and LiteLLM.
-A log shipper sidecar in the Caddy pod ships access logs to the Bifract system fractal for audit visibility.

 ## Step 1: Install ClickHouse Operator

 Bifract uses the [official ClickHouse Kubernetes Operator](https://clickhouse.com/docs/clickhouse-operator/overview) to manage ClickHouse and Keeper clusters.